Frequently Asked Questions: Swallowing and Feeding (Dysphagia)

 The radiologist in my facility no longer wants to participate in modified barium swallow procedures.
 Is this allowed by ASHA?

-Currently, there is no ASHA or national Medicare policy regarding the presence of the radiologist.
-However, local Medicare Administrative Contractors (MACs) and some state regulatory agencies for radiology procedures may require a radiologist's presence during VFSS Identify.
-Guidelines for Speech-Language Pathologists Performing Videofluoroscopic Swallowing Studies (VFSS), it is not required by ASHA that a radiologist or other physician be present during the study.
+Currently, there is no national Medicare policy regarding the presence of the radiologist.
+However, local Medicare Administrative Contractors (MACs) and some state regulatory agencies for radiology procedures may require a radiologist's presence during VFSS.
+According to ASHA’s Guidelines for Speech-Language Pathologists Performing Videofluoroscopic Swallowing Studies (VFSS), it is not required by ASHA that a radiologist or other physician be present during the study.
 However, the document states that, "relative to today's standard level of practice, most VFSSs are performed with both the SLP and radiologist present."
 If the radiologist or other physician is not present, the SLP must assess and comment on swallowing physiology and function only.
 No medical diagnoses can be rendered by the SLP (e.g, reflux, the presence of a tumor).
-If the patient is covered by Medicare, their dysphagia coverage guidelines state that the study is performed by a physician in consultation with an SLP.
-In addition, some state regulatory agencies for radiology procedures require that the radiologist be present.
-Thus, while the radiologist or physician's presence is not required by ASHA policy, Medicare and state guidelines should also be considered.
+While the radiologist or physician's presence is not required by ASHA policy, Medicare and state guidelines should also be considered.
 For more information, see " Must a radiologist be present during a videofluoroscopic swallowing study?"
 [PDF]

 My administrator wants me to train the occupational therapist in my facility to perform dysphagia evaluations and treatment.
 Should I do this?